jvalenzuela/atform/doc/source/intro.rst

 Installation
 ------------

+|project_name| is compatible with any operating system on which the
+requisite Python version listed below is available, including Windows, Linux, and macOS.

 The Python programming language, version |requires_python| or later, must be installed, and is available from `<https://python.org>`_.
 Make sure to select the